space-sh/file/README.md

-Make sure a specific row exist in a text file.
+Make sure a specific row exist in a text file,
+creates the file if it's missing.

 ### Parameters:
-- $1: row data to check from
+- $1: row data to persist.
 - $2: file to check

 ### Returns:
 - 0: success
-- 1: row does not exist
+- 1: could not write to file
-- 2: file not found